In Search of... (TV series): Season 1 (2018)

+Season 2 (2019)

 Home media releases

 In February 2012, it was announced that Visual Entertainment, under license from Universal Studios, had acquired the home video rights to the original series for the United States and Canada.
 In Search of: The Complete Collection was released in Canada and the U.S. on December 11, 2012, from VEI's website.

 The 21-DVD set includes all 144 installments hosted by Leonard Nimoy.
 Also included are two Rod Serling specials: In Search of Ancient Astronauts and In Search of Ancient Mysteries which aired prior to the start of the regular Nimoy series.
-The three Landsburg specials, The Outer Space Connection, Secrets of the Bermuda Triangle and Manbeast!
-Myth or Monster, are not included.
+Three Landsburg specials The Outer Space Connection (1975), Secrets of the Bermuda Triangle (1978), and Manbeast!
+Myth or Monster (1978), are not included.
 VEI also included all eight episodes of the short-lived 2002 series hosted by Mitch Pileggi.

 Homages

 The style of the original In Search of... has been paid homage to and parodied by many productions.
 Examples include Mysteries in History, a show-within-a-show that plays a part in the plotline to Men in Black II (the faux series is hosted by Peter Graves in the film; coincidentally, Graves once co-starred with Nimoy in Mission: Impossible).
 Two other examples are Truth from Legend and Fact from Myth, two nearly identical series existing in alternate universes for which "mini-episodes" were created for YouTube as part of the viral marketing campaign for the two-part video game BioShock Infinite: Burial at Sea.
+The series also served as inspiration for The Blair Witch Project, whose directors Eduardo Sánchez and Daniel Myrick watched the show as children.